- Departments and Offices

 - Clean Commute Annapolis

 "As a cyclist I appreciate all that your organization does for us and I am glad to be a part of it.
 Having bike racks on the buses is particularly helpful, I came from Baltimore city where they have none, and it is a great help to bikers to have those racks.
 Thank you again for all your efforts and for making a difference in our community."

 Clean Commute Annapolis Initiatives

 Clean Commute initiatives are programs sponsored by The Annapolis Department of Transportation to help encourage commuters in and around Annapolis to choose an alternative to driving alone.

-Bike To Work Day - This annual event is celebrated across the region.
+Bike To Work Day is an annual event is celebrated across the region.
 The Bike To Work Day Rally, held downtown Annapolis, draws more than one hundred bike commuters!
 Kick off the clean commute season by registering and attending the rally nearest you.

 Why Clean Commute?

 It improves air quality and decreases nitrogen pollution of the Chesapeake Bay!

 Annapolis is part of a region classified as a severe non-attainment area by the U.S. Environmental Protection Agency.
 In 2002, the region had 17 "Code Red" bad air days.
 A Code Red day means that the air quality was so poor as to be harmful to most citizens.
 Lower ratings, Orange and Yellow, can be hazardous to sensitive populations such as the elderly or children.

 Automobiles contribute a significant amount of pollution that causes Code Red days.
 Single occupancy vehicles (commuters driving alone) account for 20% of emissions in the air.
 Maryland has seen an increase in average daily miles driven by commuters annually, from just under 120 million miles in 1990 to over 140 million in 2003.
 As vehicle travel miles rise, so do pollutants in the air and traffic congestion.